-'Mission Impossible' Fails At One Mission: Depicting A Medical Camp
+'Mission Impossible' Fails At The Mission To Depict A Medical Camp

 The latest Mission Impossible film is a global health nerd's dream.
 There's an immunization campaign.
 Weaponized smallpox.
 A medical camp run by a fictional aid organization.
 And of course: Tom Cruise chasing the bad guy in a helicopter over the disputed region of Kashmir, which is claimed by both India and Pakistan (spoiler alert: that was filmed in New Zealand).